JSheare/TGF_and_glow_search_program/README.md

 - **'pickle' mode** - Serializes and saves the detector object for later use OR imports an already-serialized detector object

+### **Enqueuing Multiple Searches:**
+If desired, several searches can be enqueued and then executed sequentially.
+To do this, simply fill out the search fields as described above and then press the 'Enqueue' button to the left of the display screen.
+Once you've added all of your desired searches to the queue, click 'Start' and the program will execute them all in the order in which they were entered.

+To clear the queue without running any searches, click the 'Reset' button.

 ## **Running the Program Through the Command Line:**